-Step 2: Review of Case – Trustees will review your claim, medical history and asbestos exposure.
-This allows them to determine if you claim meets their criteria for financial compensation.
+Step 2: Review of Case – Trustees will review your claim, medical history, and asbestos exposure, allowing them to determine if you claim meets their criteria for financial compensation.

-Step 4: Compensation Payment – When an agreement is reached with an asbestos company or asbestos trust fund the settlement amount is paid to the victim.
+Step 4: Compensation Payment – An agreement is reached with an asbestos company or asbestos trust fund, and the settlement amount is paid to the victim.

 Compensation for Mesothelioma claims can come from several different sources based on the liability, length of exposure, and when the asbestos exposure occurred.

-Asbestos Companies Asbestos Companies who are responsible for exposing their workers to deadly asbestos-containing products and materials.
+Asbestos Companies those responsible for exposing their workers to toxic asbestos-containing products and materials.

-Asbestos companies that have filed for bankruptcy protection have established asbestos trust funds to pay claims.
-There is about 60 trust funds totaling more than 30 billion.
+Asbestos Trust Funds Asbestos companies that have filed for bankruptcy protection have established asbestos trust funds to pay claims; about 60 trust funds are totaling more than 30 billion.

 Insurance Companies Many large insurance companies have funds set aside for asbestos exposure victims diagnosed with Mesothelioma and other asbestos-related cancers.
-These funds set aside are to be paid on any future claims from asbestos victims.
+These funds set aside are to pay any future claims from asbestos victims.

-U.S. Department of Veterans Affairs (DAV) Mesothelioma is recognized by The U.S. Department of Veterans Affairs as a covered disease for individuals exposed during their military service.
+U.S. Department of Veterans Affairs (DAV) recognizes Mesothelioma as a covered disease for individuals exposed during their military service.
 Veterans can have their medical expenses paid through the VA.

 Veterans diagnosed with Mesothelioma have legal rights and may be eligible to recover compensation from negligent asbestos companies and asbestos trust funds.